 As a general rule, we think Gold Medal Wine Club has little they can do to improve.
 Whether you're buying for yourself or as a gift, they've really done a lot to create a wine club worth joining.

-Diamond Wine Club membership costs $188.00 for 2 bottles of wine.
-Shipping costs extra and is $10.50 per shipment plus sales tax where applicable.
-The price per bottle, with shipping, is $99.25.
+Diamond Series membership costs as little as $188.00 for 2 bottles of wine.
+Shipping costs extra plus sales tax where applicable.
+The price per bottle, is $100.50.

 Shipments are sent monthly, or bimonthly.